awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options.md

 Settings in configuration files are not applied directly to the environment and cannot be removed without modifying the configuration files and deploying a new application version\.
 If a setting applied with one of the other methods is removed, the same setting will be loaded from configuration files in the source bundle\.

-For example, say you set the minimum number of instances in your environment to 5 during environment creation, using either the AWS Management Console, a command line option, or a saved configuration\.
+For example, say you set the minimum number of instances in your environment to 5 during environment creation, using either the Elastic Beanstalk console, a command line option, or a saved configuration\.
 The source bundle for your application also includes a configuration file that sets the minimum number of instances to 2\.

 When you create the environment, Elastic Beanstalk sets the `MinSize` option in the `aws:autoscaling:asg` namespace to 5\.
 If you then remove the option from the environment configuration, the value in the configuration file is loaded, and the minimum number of instances is set to 2\.
 If you then remove the configuration file from the source bundle and redeploy, Elastic Beanstalk uses the default setting of 1\.